riit3sh/tamil-vox/README.md

 ### 4. Streaming TTS via Sarvam
 The compiled hybrid text is sent to the Sarvam API (`bulbul:v3`).
 The exact pace is dynamically calculated from the emotional tag injected by the LLM.
 Audio is streamed back to the client as Base64 encoded WAV buffers.

 ---

-## 🖥️ Frontend Experience

-The frontend is a love letter to cinematic sci-fi interfaces.
-It isn't just a text box—it is a living artifact.

-* **Audio-Reactive Shader:** A custom WebGL fragment shader renders a fluid, dynamic plasma orb.
-* **State Topology:** The orb breathes during the `idle` state, pulls inward during the `listening` network phase, and violently flares in sync with the audio when `speaking`.
-* **Fresnel Rim Lighting:** World-space normal calculations ensure a beautiful, glowing edge-light regardless of how the geometry contorts.
-* **Dust Fade Typography:** Staggered cinematic Framer Motion typography materializes onto the screen like settling dust.

----